 "It's a phenomenal environment for recovery," she says, recalling the beautiful flowers, homey surroundings and pleasant walking trails.
 She appreciated practical features too, such as buttons that opened heavy doors automatically.
 "There were so many small things that made a huge difference," starting with a staff member who stayed late to greet her.
 "I arrived with no groceries, but there were fresh fruits, vegetables, milk, chef-cooked bakery items and a fully stocked pantry."

-Sarah also appreciated her patient lifestyle.
+Sarah also appreciated being able to live her patient lifestyle.
 "I had to be in my room a lot because I just wasn't feeling well.
 But there, I could walk down the hall in my pajamas, grab something to eat, and go back to my room.
 Or I could sit in the lounge, flip through magazines - whatever.
 It's like home - but it's better than home.
 And it's better than a hotel," she says.

 "Volunteers and residents checked up on me.
 They'd help me, take me to the store, or transport me."
 She relied on Kathy's House for most transportation to and from doctor's visits.
 And was especially grateful for what occurred the day of her surgery.
-When bad weather delayed her daughter's flight into Milwaukee, volunteers stepped in to fill the void. "they sat with me in pre-op for two hours, making sure I had everything I needed," she marvels.
+When bad weather delayed her daughter's flight into Milwaukee, volunteers stepped in to fill the void.
+"They sat with me in pre-op for two hours, making sure I had everything I needed," she marvels.
 "They really went the extra mile."

-Sarah concludes, "Only because of Kathy's House, was I able to get the best care with the best surgeon, Dr. Douglas Evans, at Froedtert and the Medical College of Wisconsin.
+Sarah concludes, "Only because of Kathy's House was I able to get the best care with the best surgeon, Dr. Douglas Evans, at Froedtert and the Medical College of Wisconsin.
 I had an exceptionally positive outcome."

 Steve and Wendy Continue to Support Kathy's House